FrantisekSefcik/NNets/documents/Documentation.md

 In next step we were experimenting with RGB images from Cifar10 dataset (v3).
 In this stage we tried to find the best architecture for our last experiment with Open Image dataset.
 This experiment gave us acceptable results, so we could begin to work with the Open Image dataset.

+In v4 where we trained our model on OpenImage dataset we were trying to get reasonable output, but problem was with higher complexity of image scenes.
+For this scope we did not reached good results in generating of images.

+In this project we build a method that was able to generate new images.
+We proposed method to generate images with more than one object present in.

 ### References